kort1k/ieee_ml/README.md

 Documentation and Debugger Improvements (Updated 09/22/18,10.56pm)
 --------------------------------------------------------------
 We also added some more optional files such as screenshot of tensorboard debugger and the expected results so that it is easy for attendees to follow.
 Tensorflow_Visualisation_Debugging_Manual.pdf, Tensorflow_tutorial.pdf and the cheatsheet-python-grok.pdf as well as simple programs are in the basics directory.
-We also updated few software files related to Tensorboard debugger.
+We also updated few software files related to Tensorboard debugger as well as expected results as screenshots compiled into PDF files into guided examples and problem sets directorires.
+If you are using Docker image from Dockerhub(rather than building your own Docker imaage based on this repo),please make sure to check the latest Docker image(kgunnamieee/mlw) as it is scheduled to be updated using these changes on 9/23/18 around 10am.

 Thank you again for your understanding, we look forward to provide you a great learning experience.